 Key Components of a Tropical Garden

-Because the undeniable air of peace and tranquility is at the heart of an exotic garden display, one can adapt this design style to suit any climate!
+Because the air of peace and tranquility is at the heart of an exotic garden display, one can adapt this design style to suit any climate!
 The plants don't have to be technically tropical in nature; they just need to contribute to the overall appearance and character of a tropical garden.
 Regardless of where you live, these are the major elements needed to create the tropical garden of your dreams:

-- Focus on Foliage: Large, lush, and lavish foliage is often the main focus in tropical gardens.
-These plants flaunt virtually all shades of green with a striking contrast of textures between large-leafed plants, those with long, slim fronds, and the lacy look of Ferns.
+- Focus on foliage: Large, lush, and lavish foliage is often the main focus in tropical gardens.
+These plants flaunt virtually all shades of green with a striking contrast of textures between large-leafed plants, those with long, slim fronds, and the lacy look of ferns.

 The Best Plants for a Tropical Garden

 Whether you live in a cooler or more mild climate, there’s a nearly endless list of plants that can help you create that tropical look with their large and often colorful leaves, exotic flowers, vivid colors, and amazing textures.
 Have fun mixing and matching from this list:

 - Umbrella bamboo